 You’ve probably heard that healthy fats can help you lose weight, but the reason they help with hormone-related weight gain is a little different.
 “Healthy fats are vital for proper cell function, especially for hormone function, as these are the building blocks for hormone production,” explains Goodman.
 So by ensuring you’re getting enough healthy fats, you can aid your body in producing the right amount of hormones.
 One particular type of healthy fat that Goodman likes to recommend is an omega-6 called gamma-linoleic-acid (GLA), which has been shown to support healthy progesterone levels and thus can help fix the imbalance causing weight gain.

 This is actually a condition, not a symptom, but it’s so common that it bears mentioning.
 “Hypothyroidism is a condition where the thyroid gland cannot produce enough thyroid hormone to keep the body running normally,” says Debra Kuhn Gerson, L. Ac., FABORM, an acupuncturist and herbalist.
 “It is thought that at least 10% of women have some sort of thyroid hormone deficiency.
-Signs include fatigue, a slow metabolism, feeling cold, coarse dry hair and skin, constipation, depression, memory loss, and irregular menstrual cycles,” she says.
+Signs include fatigue, a slow metabolism, feeling cold, constipation, depression, memory loss, irregular menstrual cycles, and coarse and dry hair and skin,” she says.

 Experts caution that it’s essential to have bloodwork done before taking either of these supplements, though, as too much of either mineral can cause hormonal issues, as well.